stencillogic/Start-with-Rust-fast/README.md

   * Function-like macros that look like function calls but operate on the tokens specified as their argument

 Macros can take a variable number of parameters compared to functions.
-Macros must appear in the scope before you call them.
+Macros definition must appear in scope before you use macro.

-Declarative macros are most widely used in Rust.
+_Declarative macros_ are most widely used in Rust.
 The syntax is somewhat similar to `match` expression, e.g.:

 ```rust
 // export allows to bring macro in the scope when crate is imported